regensa18/AdvProg2018/week_2/README.md

 ## Additional Checklist

-- [ ] Create `Tutorial2-FM-Basic.py` to have a Board with nxn size.
+- [ ] Update `Tutorial2-FM.py` to have a Board with nxn size.
 Then, revised the output so it could have "xoxoxo..." pattern on the odd lines and it could have "uvuvuv..." on the even lines.
     - [ ] Save your work in `Tutorial2-FM-Dynamic.py`
 	- [ ] Commit with a representative comment
 - [ ] Write a brief explanation about the difference between `gameboard1.py`, `gameboard2.py`, `gameboard3.py`, and `gameboard4.py`.
 Write it in `factoryMethodPattern.txt`